beceluiz/beceluiz/README.md

 ### About Me:
 - I'm doing a degree in Computer Systems Analyst
 - I'm currently learning front-end development with javascript.
-- I'm pretending to became a fullstack developer in the soon.
+- I'm pretending to became a fullstack developer soon.
-- I love basketball and the NBA, so i'll make some fun projects arround it probably.

 ### Language & Tools:
 <div>